imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 #### Definition of Shells

--   <span id="StartRadius"></span>**Starting radius** - The radius of the smallest sampling circle/sphere, i.e., the first distance to be sampled.
+-   <span id="start-radius"></span>**Starting radius** - The radius of the smallest sampling circle/sphere, i.e., the first distance to be sampled.
--   <span id="EndRadius"></span>**Ending radius** - The radius of the largest (last) sampling circle/sphere.
-It is automatically calculated if a [line ROI is used](#Usage).
+-   <span id="end-radius"></span>**Ending radius** - The radius of the largest (last) sampling circle/sphere.
+It is automatically calculated if a [line ROI is used](#usage).
 Note that the specified distance may not be actually sampled, if *Radius step size* is not a divisor of *Ending radius*-*Starting radius*.
-In this case, the program will choose the largest possible distance smaller than the specified value.<span id="CA1CellPlot"></span>
+In this case, the program will choose the largest possible distance smaller than the specified value.<span id="ca1-cell-plot"></span>

 **N.B.** You can clear *Ending radius* or set it to *NaN* ("Not a Number") to sample the entire image.
 This is particularly useful when [batch processing](#batch-processing) images with different dimensions.

--   <span id="StepSize"></span>**Radius step size** - The sampling interval between radii of consecutive sampling circles/spheres.
+-   <span id="step-size"></span>**Radius step size** - The sampling interval between radii of consecutive sampling circles/spheres.
 This value may be set to zero for continuous (1-voxel increment) measurements.

 **N.B.** For stacks with anisotropic voxel size, setting *Radius step size* to zero, sets the step length to the dimension of the matching isotropic voxel, i.e., the cube root of the product of the voxel dimensions (3D images) or the square root of the product of the pixel dimensions (2D images).

--   <span id="Restrict"></span>**Restrict analysis to hemicircle/hemisphere** - This option is only available when an orthogonal radius has been created (by holding {% include key key='Shift' %} while using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>).
+-   <span id="restrict"></span>**Restrict analysis to hemicircle/hemisphere** - This option is only available when an orthogonal radius has been created (by holding {% include key key='Shift' %} while using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>).
 It can be used to limit the analysis to sub-compartments of the arbor.

 **N.B.** For horizontal lines, this option instructs the algorithm to measure intersections at sites equidistant from the center that have y-coordinates above/below the drawn line.
 For vertical lines, it instructs the plugin to measure intersections at sites equidistant from the center that have x-coordinates to the left/right of the drawn line.
 [320px\|right \|Main prompt (version 3.4.1), when input is a segmented image ({% include bc path='Analysis|Sholl|Sholl Analysis...' color='white'%})](File_BitmapSholl-Prompt_v3.png)

 #### Multiple Samples/Noise Reduction

 -   **Samples per radius *(2D images only)*** - Defines the number of measurements to be performed at each sampling circumference.
-These measurements are then combined into a single value according to the chosen [integration method](#SamplesIntegration).
+These measurements are then combined into a single value according to the chosen [integration method](#samples-integration).
 This strategy, a break from previous approaches, increases the accuracy of non-continuos profiles by diluting out the effect of processes extending tangent to the sampling circumference.

 Visually, this option can be imagined as the "thickness" of the sampling circumference: e.g., for a radius of 100 pixels and a value of 3 *Samples per radius*, the final number of intersections would integrate the measurements sampled at distances 99, 100 and 101.